Ravens-Steelers Thanksgiving matchup moved to Sunday by NFL due to positive tests | CBC Sports

 "First the NFL takes away our bye week because another team can't get their Covid situation together, now they take away our Thanksgiving primetime game for the same reason.
 Smh," he posted on social media.

-Also, the Cleveland Browns were practicing in shifts and holding players out as a precaution while dealing with a new round of COVID-19 issues.
+Also, the Cleveland Browns were practising in shifts and holding players out as a precaution while dealing with a new round of COVID-19 issues.

 The team temporarily closed its headquarters in Berea, Ohio, after another yet-to-be identified player tested positive.
 The Browns are conducting contact tracing to see if others players were exposed to the infected player.